will-kent/SQL/README.md

-# SQLServerExamples
+# SQL

-Here for training code for courses
+Here for SQL Server and t-sql related content